raizen4/EBI_Solutions/ProblemsSolved.md

 We assume that in the time required for each astronaut to make the jurney from platform A to platform B we include the time needed to put the space suit on/take it off and the negotiating of the air lock.

-We cannot throw space suits from one platform to another and we are not allowed to have anybody in transit whilst the
+We cannot throw space suits from one platform to another and we are not allowed to have anybody in transit after the 21st minute.

 ## Part 1 b)
 Given that in the example provided the fastest way of travelling is shown with Neil being the one that helps others travel to the next platform (as he is the fastest who can come back from there), I cannot see a better solution to this problem without making some assumptions.
 This is because we know that we only have 2 available suits and 2 astronauts must go each time to the next platform without having the possibiliy to pass back somehow the space suits in transit.